Menachem's Writings

 When did you see the orange mark for the first time?
 People also decked their houses and cars with orange ribbons and flags.
 If people flew an Israeli flag, they added an orange ribbon to it.
 Orange ribbons flew from car antennae.
 During the year of protest the whole country was literally covered in orange.
 There were some counter demonstrations.
 The Left started to tie blue ribbons to their cars.
 By this they wanted to show that they supported Israel, accompanied by a willingness to cede territories.
 Then some [Orange] people began displaying blue and orange elements together, to demonstrate an [overall] love for Israel, not just for Gush Katif but also for Tel Aviv.
 The blue campaign waned.

 Did orange symbolise passive resistance?
-But we are Jews, and Jews are not aggressive (laughter) [I assume I laughed at that point in the interview].
-This is part of our mentality (contingent upon merchants persecution.
-Even now, when we have independence, are not be napastliwi in such situations [lost in the translation]).
-No one wanted civil war, or even the impression of civil war.
+If someone was a physician and he wore an orange bracelet, her patients would see it [and get the message].
+You can protest by doing nothing overtly out of the ordinary.
+Even later on, when it was clear that the settlements would be destroyed, this form of passive resistance continued.
+But we are Jews, and Jews are not aggressive (laughter).
+[I assume I laughed at that point in the interview ;-)] This is part of our mentality (contingent upon merchants persecution.
+Even now, when we have independence, we prefer not to be aggressive in such situations.
+No one wanted a civil war, or even the impression of a civil war.
 Someone told me that at the Hebrew University, people who previously liked to wear orange clothes, no longer did so, since it had become a political statement with which they did not particularly wish to be identified.
 Thus orange became the unique colour of the opponents to the withdrawal from Gaza.

-Do you think that this was associated with the orange yellow stars of the Nazi era persecution in Europe?
-I think that people did not want to give the Left an easy argument that converts the whole matter into something radical[? the word here did not translate].
+Do you think that this was associated with the yellow stars of the Nazi era persecution in Europe?
+I think that people did not want to give the Left an easy argument that converts the whole matter into something irrational.
 No-one claimed a Holocaust was taking place here, but rather that Gush Katif is an important part Israel, with strategic importance, and that Jews had made their homes there [under government auspices].
-In addition to this, an orange star would imply the protestors thought the government to be antisemitic.
+In addition to this, a yellow star would imply the protestors thought the government to be antisemitic.

 Did orange demonstrate resistance with peaceful intentions?

-What was the protesters reaction to the police and military?
+How did the police and military react to the protest?
 I think that the army invested a lot in the mental preparation of the soldiers.
 When travelling to and from Gush Katif, I would stop and talk to soldiers [along the road].
 It was clear that the majority were against the withdrawal.
 Therefore the army had to really apply itself in the preparation of the soldiers in order to carry out the expulsion.

 What was the reaction to your photographs in Israel and abroad?